milkmansson/toit-ina226/README.md

 > [!IMPORTANT]
 > If the shunt is changed, always add a line to the beginning of the code to
 > set the shunt resistor value every boot.
-The INA219 cannot detect it, and
+The device cannot detect it, and
 > the driver does not store these values permanently.